mtrivedi09/Inverted_Pendulum/README.md

 # Inverted Pendulum

+The purpose of this project is to apply controls theory to balance and stabilize an inverted pendulum.
+The apparatus used is a rotary inverted pendulum manufactured by Quanser.
+The following parameters are determined in the system:<p>
 Controllability and Observability of the system.<p>
-Determining the gain if the system has state-feedback based on a time costraint to stabalize.<p>
+The gain if the system has state-feedback based on a time costraint to stabalize.<p>
 Gain margin - point where the LTI system loses its asymptotic stability.<p>
 Designing a state-feedback and output-feedback system which follows a constant and variable command.<p>
 ![](Images/Rotary%20inverted%20pendulum%20system.JPG)